alfandysurya2/liputan6-bert-text-summarization/README.md

 HuggingFace (source: https://huggingface.co/datasets/id_liputan6).
 Below are the details of the project.

 ## Resources:
-Use google colabolatory environment with this specification:
+Google Colabolatory environment with this specification:
 - GPU: V100 16GB
 - RAM: 12.7GB